Tutorial Gateway

 lambda arguments: expression

-The Python lambda function accepts any number of arguments.
-However, lambda takes only one expression.
-For instance, lambda a, b: a + b.
-Here, a and b are the arguments accepted by the Python lambda function. a + b is the expression.
+This function accepts any number of arguments.
+However, this Python function takes only one expression – for instance, lambda a, b: a + b.
+Here, a and b are the arguments the function accepts; a + b is the expression.

-The following list of examples helps to learn the Python lambda functions.
+The following list of examples helps to learn the lambda functions.

-Use the following lambda statement to display the True or False as an output.
-It can make you understand that you do not need any argument to create a lambda expression in Python.
+Use the following statement to display the True or False as an output.
+It can make you understand that you do not need any argument to create an expression.

 num = lambda: True